Introduction

 9.2 Directing a transfer

-In general, our objective when considering directing a transfer is to protect tenants’ interests and ensure they have the security of having their homes managed by a well-run RSL which provides high quality, well-run services.
+Our objective when considering a directed transfer is to safeguard and promote tenant and service user interests, by ensuring they benefit from being served by an RSL that complies with regulatory requirements and there is improved management of their homes.
 Requiring an RSL to transfer its assets is one of the most significant powers we have.
 In the past we have used this power very rarely, typically in situations where there were very serious governance and/or financial management weaknesses and the RSL’s viability was in jeopardy.

 We will set out in writing to the RSL the reason for the direction, which assets must be transferred, which RSL the assets must be transferred to, and when the transfer must take place.